paldepind/paldepind.github.io/content/post/introducing-jabz.md

 lift(f, a, b, c);
 ```

-However, there is a problem with this.
-Let's say `f` is any function
+However, there is a problem here.
+Let's say `f` is any function taking
-taking `n` arguments.
-If we only have the methods `ap` and `of`, there
+`n` arguments.
+If we only have the methods `ap` and `of`, there is no
-is no way to apply `f` to `n` applicatives without currying `f` and
+way to apply `f` to `n` applicatives without currying `f` and calling
-calling the curried function `n` times.
-This hurts performance pretty
+the curried function `n` times.
+This hurts performance pretty badly.
-badly.
 In most cases it may not matter.
-But why have applicatives with
+But why have applicatives with an
-an unnecessary performance overhead?
+unnecessary performance overhead?

-Unpleased with the situation, Jabz requires applicatives to bring their
+Unplaced with the situation, Jabz allows applicatives to bring their
-own `lift` method.
-But `lift` can be derived, so if they don't they
+own `lift` method. `lift` can be derived, so if they don't they will
-will be given the default slow one.
-This has the significant advantage
+be given the default slow one.
+This has the significant advantage that
-that for a specific structure it is often easy to implement `lift` so
+for a specific structure it is often easy to implement `lift` so that
-that the function to lift does not have to be curried and is only
+the function to lift does not have to be curried and is only applied
-applied once.
+once.

 To see what the difference can be in practice I've created a small
 benchmark that compares lifting a function over Jabz's `Maybe` with
 `lift` and with `ap`.
+[The source code can be found here](https://github.com/Funkia/jabz/blob/master/benchmark/aplift.suite.js).

 ```bash
 -------------------- `ap` vs `lift` on `Maybe` --------------------